-PhotoStack can import multiple photos from your device, or from an external web address.
-From there, you can resize images, add a watermark, and remove EXIF data.
+PhotoStack can import multiple photos from your local storage.
+From there, you can resize images, set the desired format, add a watermark, and remove EXIF data.

 If you need to protect your images, you can easily create watermarks in PhotoStack for later use.
 You can set the image, positioning, opacity, size, and more.
 If you've ever used Adobe Lightroom, you'll feel right at home.